hyperledger/web3j-openapi-gradle-plugin/README.md

 The minimum Gradle version to run the plugin is `5.+`.

+PS: No need to add the `kotlin plugin` to your project.
+It already comes with the `web3j-openapi-gradle-plugin`.

 ### Using the `buildscript` convention

 To install the Web3j Plugin using the old Gradle `buildscript` convention, you should add